 The poultry industry has been viewed as a valuable sector with its expectation to grow upto 14% over the next 10years in line with population growth (Poultry world, 2025) hence seen as a veritable weapon to fight against malnutrition and global economic meltdown (Nkwocha et al., 2023; Nkwocha et al., 2025).

 Statista (2025) reported word’s poultry meat production to be approximately 138.75 million tons placing poultry production on top of pork as the most produced type of meat worldwide.
-Poultry possess several attributes that are advantageous in comparism with other animals and hence the need to revolutionaries the sector for more productive outputs (Poultry World, 2025).
+Poultry possess several attributes that are advantageous in comparision with other animals and hence the need to revolutionaries the sector for more productive outputs (Poultry World, 2025).
 The greatest constraint in poultry production is the provision of safe feed that fulfills performance requirements thereby ensuring maximum profitability and sustainability.

 Conventional feed and feed raw materials has been on upward trend, cost wise and many smallholder farms has closed down due to their inability to breakeven and hence, the long term impact in malnutrition among the Nigerian populace (Nkwocha et al, 2024).
 The challenge in broiler production is to reach the target weight of 2.0 – 2.8kg in 56 days (Rahman, 2022).
 Meeting these challenges in the Nigerian poultry industry, calls for the use of good quality breeds and the incorporation of industrial byproducts into the feeding regimen of stocks to achieve lower costs of production.